Elon Musk: Tesla to build car and battery factory in 'Berlin area' | DW | 12.11.2019

 Author: Srinivas Mazumdaru

-The Tesla CEO did not immediatelly provide details on the factory size or the number of employees.
+The Tesla CEO did not immediately provide details on the factory size or the number of employees.
 At the same time, the company has started listing jobs for the Germany site on Tuesday.

 Musk has been speculating on a European production site for several years, and various European countries have mounted campaigns to lure the manufacturer to their soil.
 Tesla also considered multiple sites within Germany, with Musk saying that "the German-French border makes sense" as a factory location.

-The Tesla compound in Berlin would be designated as Gigafactory 4, following the Gigafactory 1 in the US state on Nevada, Gigafactory 2 in the state of New York, and the yet-unfinished Gigafactory 4 in Shanghai.
+The Tesla compound in Berlin would be designated as Gigafactory 4, following the Gigafactory 1 in the US state of Nevada, Gigafactory 2 in the state of New York, and the yet-unfinished Gigafactory 3 in Shanghai.

 More to come...